Mark's dad was a diligent, longtime investor, and when he passed away in late 2020, Mark inherited his dad's substantial

 The SECURE Act, which passed in December 2019, requires beneficiaries to liquidate inherited IRA assets within 10 years (assuming a beneficiary is not the spouse, disabled, chronically ill, or a minor child, and is more than 10 years younger than the account owner).

 Previously, non-spouse beneficiaries could withdraw assets from an inherited IRA over their lifetime, which gave beneficiaries the ability to take money out of the IRA relatively slowly, stretching out the tax deferral for many years.

 Since Mark inherited the IRA after 2020, he had 10 years to distribute the assets from his dad’s account, which is potentially less tax-efficient: because inherited IRA distributions are now condensed over a single decade, they are more likely taxed at higher rates.
-But beneficiaries do have some flexibility: they can take money out of an inherited IRA gradually over that 10-year period or all at once at the end of 10 years.
+Beneficiaries do have some flexibility: they can take money out of an inherited IRA gradually over that 10-year period or all at once at the end of 10 years.
 Which is the best inherited IRA tax strategy for you?

 Here are some of the pros and cons of two inherited IRA strategies: